The CCACC Program

 Ethan Huang

-My name is Ethan and I am a junior going to Sidwell Friends School in D.C.
+My name is Ethan and I am a senior going to Sidwell Friends School in D.C.
 Outside of The Inkstone Project, I participate in speech and debate, play soccer, and volunteer at my local senior center!

 Steven Huang